noerjeffries/START-HERE/README.md

 ### Our first project: *WorldBrain's Webmarks*

 As a first step we see it as necessary to provide a service to the groups of people needed to make these verifications trustworthy, efficient and lasting.
-Namely, these are skeptics, science writer, scientists and [STEM students](https://www.wikiwand.com/en/Science,_Technology,_Engineering,_and_Mathematics).
+Namely, these are science communicators like skeptics, science journalists, scientists and [STEM students](https://www.wikiwand.com/en/Science,_Technology,_Engineering,_and_Mathematics).

 The provided service is an advanced, but simple to use bookmarking tool, that lets people annotate websites with commentary and share those annoations publicly or privately.